 This idea aims to boost the promotional value of reusing a drink receptacle, without the need for a customer to purchase a special new mug - and to help the customer increase their eco-credentials (and therefore the recognition of their peers and community) with every purchase.

 Instead of requiring that users get a new cup, this entry proposes that a small, RFID-embedded elastic band could be attached to an existing mug.
-This band is like a badge, helping customers be recognized for their efforts while still allowing them to bring a favorite mug to dri.
+This band is like a badge, helping customers be recognized for their effile still allowing them to bring a favorite mug to drink from.

 Juror Todd Zaki Warfel sees a world of opportunity in this simple system.